fengxia41103/myblog/content/workspace/rh/root password in qcow2.md

 Really ugly solution.
 Anyway.
 On a Ubuntu 16.04, install `guestfish` and `libguesttools`, then:

 1. Create a password to use.
-Note it is "&mdash;<digit 1>", not a "l" (as in love):
+Note it is "digit 1", not a "l" (as in love):

         ```shell